mamodar/rdmo-rki-theme/README.md

 # RKI Theme for RDMO

-This project tries to improve the UI and UX of RDMO.
+This project aims at  improving the UI and UX of RDMO.
 It also adapts the RKI theme used in the [datalinker](https://github.com/mamodar/datalinker) to RDMO.

 ## Install
 0. Check if the version in [VERSION](VERSION) matches the RDMO version